bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 While it's somewhat redundant in this context, what we've done from NodeJS demonstrates the usefulness of WebAssembly and the `jco` toolchain.
 With the help of `jco`, we have:

-- Compiled Javascript to a WebAssembly module (`jco compile`), adhering to an interface defined via WIT
+- Compiled JavaScript to a WebAssembly module (`jco compile`), adhering to an interface defined via WIT
 - Converted the compiled WebAssembly module (which could be from *any* language) to a module that can be used from any compliant JS runtime (`jco transpile`)
-- Run the transpiled WebAssembly component from a Javascript native runtime (NodeJS)
+- Run the transpiled WebAssembly component from a JavaScript native runtime (NodeJS)

 [repo]: https://github.com/bytecodealliance/component-docs
 [jco-examples-string-reverse]: https://github.com/bytecodealliance/jco/tree/main/examples/components/string-reverse